 - Inspect all areas along the perimeter of the building to ensure they are sealed and there are no drafty areas.

 - Drain wall hydrants and fire pump test connections that may be exposed to freezing.

 - Verify that underground water mains have adequate depth of cover.
-For water mains that do not have adequate cover, can they be isolated and shut off to protect from freezing?
+For water mains that do not have adequate cover, can they be isolated and shut off to protect them from freezing?

 - Check packing on post indicator control valves for leaking, and repair as necessary.

-- If fire pump suction is from a reservoir, make certain that the in-flow pipe is below the frost level (below grade) and deep enough in the water to prevent ice clogging the intake.
+- If fire pump suction is from a reservoir, make certain that the in-flow pipe is below the frost level (below grade) and deep enough in the water to prevent ice from clogging the intake.